ammarhakim/ammar-simjournal/je/je12/je12-poisson-bracket.rst

   \psi(x,y) =y - x

 giving an advection speed of :math:`\sqrt{2}` top right corner of the domain.
-For all problems, an RK2 time-stepping scheme with fixed time-step (for all spatial resolutions) was used.
+For all problems, the time-step was held fixed for all spatial resolutions.

 In the first set of tests, the convergence of the second-order scheme is tested.
-This scheme uses the second-order 4-node Lobatto elements.
+This scheme uses the second-order 4-node Lobatto elements with RK-2 time-stepping.
 Grids of :math:`32\times 32`, :math:`64\times 64` and :math:`128\times 128` were used and convergence computed by comparing to the initial conditions.
 Results are shown in the following table.

 .. list-table:: Poisson bracket convergence for second-order spatial scheme
   :header-rows: 1